hAlbertK/Credit_Suisse_sentiment_analysis/Crawler/README.md

 1. Work on the publish date of each article
 2. Get more articles from various websites (not just Reuters)
 3. Examine the relevance of the returned articles
-4. Twerk the previous implementation code a little bit for a more desirable output
+4. Twerk the previous implementation code a little bit for an output tailored to our needs